 Everyday Forms of Resistance

-Everyday Forms of Resistance is a polymorphic project scheduled over several years, the result of cooperation between the Ujazdowski Castle Centre for Contemporary Art (Warsaw), the city of Ramallah and two partnering institutions: AIR Antwerp and the Helsinki International Artist Program (HIAP).
-In 2019, the project will produce a number of public events intertwined with U–jazdowski’s discursive programme.
-In 2020, the endeavour will be topped off with a collective exhibition.
+Everyday Forms of Resistance is a polymorphic project scheduled over several years, the result of the cooperation between the Ujazdowski Castle Centre for Contemporary Art (Warsaw), the city of Ramallah, AIR Antwerpen and the Helsinki International Artist Program (HIAP).
+In 2019, the project will produce a number of public events intertwined with the U–jazdowski’s discursive programme.
+In spring 2020, the endeavour will be topped off with a collective exhibition.

 One of the first undertakings within Everyday Forms of Resistance are individual artistic residencies revolving around the question of whether it is possible, through artistic intervention, to translate social tensions into narratives that, in turn, will shape the imaginary landscapes of places?
 (Francis Alÿs, The Green Line, 2004).

 Spring and autumn of 2019 saw several artists, singled-out via an open-call, going on their respective three-month residencies in Ramallah, Antwerp, Helsinki and Warsaw: Ahmed Alaqra (Palestine), Jumana Emil Abboud (Palestine), Mirna Bamieh (Palestine), Wim Catrysse (Belgium), Karolina Grzywnowicz (Poland), Timo Tuhkanen (Finland).
 Moreover, 2018’s artists-in-residence in Ramallah from Poland Joanna Rajkowska and Jaśmina Wójcik as well as their Palestinian collaborator and fellow artist Mohammad Saleh have been invited to participate in the continuation of the project.

 The exchange programme formula is meant to encourage artists to engage in dialogue inside their own surroundings and to communicate with audiences.

-At present, the Palestinian state is genuinely autonomous only in part of its territories, namely: the towns inside the so-called Zone A. Besides, significant areas within the West Bank and the Gaza Strip are either crossed-through or surrounded by illegally established Israeli settlements.
+At present, in Palestine most of the towns are located inside the genuinely autonomous so-called Zone A. Besides, significant areas within the West Bank and the Gaza Strip are either crossed-through or surrounded by illegally established Israeli settlements.
 Israel also entirely controls electricity and water supplies for Palestine.
 Both Jerusalem, still the state’s official capital, the isolated Gaza Strip, and most of the rural Palestinian areas are administratively, politically and economically dependent on Israel.